wtmitchell/tradgames/README.md

 This command needs to only be supported prior to the first call of the `BEGIN` command.

+### `EVAL`
+Prints out the current state evaluated with respect to the current player.
+The output will be on one line and treated as a string by the tools.
+Practically this should be a number.

+This command needs to only be supported prior to the first call of the `BEGIN` command.

 #### `DUMPSTATE`
 Directs the agent to print out the current game state.
 The format is the digit 1 or 2 indicating whose turn it is, followed by a space, followed by 81 integers valued 0, 1, or 2, indicating an empty square, a place occupied by player 1, or a place occupied by player 2.
 For example, the state prior to the game starting should be: